-Provence has been inhabited by man since the Middle Palaeolithic period – early Homo Sapiens lived as hunter-gatherers for centuries.
+Man has inhabited Provence since the Middle Palaeolithic period – early Homo Sapiens lived as hunter-gatherers for centuries.
 After the agricultural revolution and the establishment of the first European civilizations, the Celtic Gauls became the dominant force throughout France between 1500 and 500 BC, forging the primary trading links with the Mediterranean.
-Marseille played a pivotal role in this fledgling trading empire – in around 600 BC, Greek mariners founded a settlement called Massilia.
-Starting life as a humble trading port, it flourished as one of France’s most crucial trading outposts, becoming what is now Marseille’s Vieux Port (Old Port).
+Marseille played a pivotal role in this fledgling trading empire – around 600 BC, Greek mariners founded a settlement called Massilia.
+It flourished as a humble trading port, one of France’s most crucial trading outposts, becoming Marseille’s Vieux Port (Old Port).

 However, by the 1st century BC, the Romans were wrestling control of France away from the Gauls.
 Massilia joined forces with Pompey the Great – a rival of Julius Caesar – yet Caesar’s forces triumphed and captured the settlement in 49 BC.
 Its importance declined as the Romans directed trade elsewhere, although the settlement did prosper overall, particularly as a center of Christianity in the Western Roman Empire.

-Yet by the 5th century AD, Roman’s control over Western Europe was weakening.
-Tribes from Northern Europe poured into Italy, France, and Spain; Marseille was taken by the Visigoths in the 5th century, although it retained a significant degree of autonomy.
+Yet by the 5th century AD, Rome’s control over Western Europe was weakening.
+Tribes from Northern Europe poured into Italy, France, and Spain; the Visigoths took Marseille in the 5th century, although it retained a significant degree of autonomy.
 It remained a free port and became a major commercial center in the 6th century.
 Unfortunately, Frankish ruler Charles Martel attacked Marseille in 739 as punishment for rejecting the authority of a local leader he appointed.
 Repeated attacks by Greeks and Saracens further weakened the city’s position.
 The last Mediterranean center of Greek learning was falling into ruin.

 Marseille’s revival occurred in the 10th century when the Counts of Provence decided to resuscitate its position as a leading trading port in the Mediterranean.
 Initially enjoying almost full autonomy, the Catalan king Raymond Berengar IV decided to assume direct control over Marseille in the 13th century.
 The citizens of Marseille were less than pleased but eventually acquiesced to his authority.
 However, Berengar’s successors gradually eroded regional autonomy – numerous rebellions broke out until the revolt was quashed in 1263.
 After that, social unrest died down, and prosperity returned to Marseille.

 Sadly, an outbreak of the bubonic plague in the 14th century spoiled the party.
-Marseille’s citizens suffered greatly – over 14,000 people died due to the diseases.
-In 1423 the city was subsequently attacked by Spanish forces from Aragon.
+Marseille’s citizens suffered greatly – over 14,000 died from the disease.
+In 1423, the city was subsequently attacked by Spanish forces from Aragon.

 The 18th century would be no less turbulent.
-Marseille grew in yet more importance as a military port; its impressive defenses were a significant deterrent to foreign powers with an eye on Mediterranean conquest.
+Marseille grew more important as a military port; its impressive defenses were a significant deterrent to foreign powers with an eye on Mediterranean conquest.
 Unfortunately, the plague would return to Marseille in 1720 – the Black Death killed over 90,000 people in the city and surrounding area.
 Politically volatile, France was braced for massive change and unrest.
-Patriotism and Nationalism mixed with revolutionary fever, culminating in the outbreak of the French Revolution and the dissolution of the monarchy – Louis XVI and his vilified wife Marie Antoinette were both guillotined.
+Patriotism and Nationalism mixed with revolutionary fever, culminating in the French Revolution’s outbreak and the monarchy’s dissolution – Louis XVI and his vilified wife Marie Antoinette were both guillotined.
 Marseille’s citizens fully embraced the revolution; 500 volunteers marched to Paris to defend the city in 1792.
 Heading north on the long march, they sang a rousing piece, ever after dubbed ‘La Marseillaise’ – now the national anthem.

 Nevertheless, the postwar years brought a steady flow of investment and immigration from North Africa, not to mention Marseille’s periphery’s rapid expansion.
-Contemporary Marseille is an important Mediterranean port and a thriving tourist destination, not to say that it’s completely squeaky clean.
-Locals will tell you that the city’s rough-and-tumble edginess is all part of the charm and that it would be a mistake to sanitize this fascinating city totally.
+Contemporary Marseille is an important Mediterranean port and a thriving tourist destination, not to say it’s completely squeaky clean.
+Locals will tell you that the city’s rough-and-tumble edginess is part of the charm and that sanitizing this fascinating city would be a mistake.
 They’re right: Marseille grows on you with its impressive history, the fusion of culinary cultures, souklike markets, ancient port – now completely rejuvenated – and friendly citizens.
-Rocky inlets, coves, sun-baked beaches, food markets are all beautiful attractions, only enhanced by the Mediterranean flair, warmth, honesty, and charm of the Marseillais themselves.
+Rocky inlets, coves, sun-baked beaches, and food markets are all beautiful attractions, only enhanced by the Marseillais’ Mediterranean flair, warmth, honesty, and charm.

 Gastronomy & Wine